leotrs/decu/doc/source/quickstart.md

 Oh, darn.
 We forgot to add a title to our plot.
 After we have modified our `fig` function to include a nice title, we can generate the new plot in a number of ways.
-First, we can modify the `fig` method and run the whole thing again.
+First, we can run the whole thing again.
 This becomes increasingly cumbersome (and sometimes outright impossible) if `exp` takes too long to run, as it often does in real life.
 Second, since we have the result file, we can pop into a python interpreter, read the result from disk, and call `fig` again.
 This would require us to not only load the result, but the file `script.py` and instantiate the class `MyScript`.
 How tedious.

 OR, we can use `decu` to do exactly that.